How to Use Multinomial and Ordinal Logistic Regression in R?

 What is Ordinal Logistic Regression?

-Ordinal Regression (also known as Ordinal Logistic Regression) is another extension of binomial logistics regression.
+Ordinal Regression (also known as Ordinal Logistic Regression Python) is another extension of binomial logistics regression.
 Ordinal regression helps in predicting the dependent variable with ‘ordered’ multiple categories and independent variables.
 In other words, it helps to facilitate the interaction of dependent variables (having multiple ordered levels) with one or more independent variables.

 For example: Let us assume a survey is done.
 We asked a question to respondent where their answer lies between agree or disagree.
 The responses thus collected didn’t help us to generalize well.
 Later, we added levels to our responses such as Strongly Disagree, Disagree, Agree, Strongly Agree.